-The Division of Energy, Housing and Community Resources works with an established network of CHDOs in the State of Wisconsin.
+The Division of Housing works with an established network of CHDOs in the State of Wisconsin.
 It has previously certified 23 organizations as part of the institutional delivery structure for developing and operating affordable housing in Wisconsin.
-Annual recertification by DEHCR of all CHDO's maintains the quality and integrity of these organizations.

 Recent changes to the HOME program rule have opened some gaps in CHDO institutional delivery structure.
 It is now much more difficult for CHDOs to enter into partnerships with private developers on LIHTC projects.
 These formerly strong partnerships were key for statewide affordable housing stakeholders in building additional multi-family units for a needy population.